How To Try Orgasm Control & Edging For The First Time With A Partner

 Practice On Your Own

 First, I recommend getting started on your own.
 Most people tend to masturbate in a pretty linear way, trying to orgasm as quickly and efficiently as possible.
 But if you want to be able to stop yourself (or be stopped by a partner) before reaching orgasm, you have to learn when to stop yourself.
 Most people have what’s called a “point of no return.”
 Once you hit that point, you can’t stop your orgasm, no matter what you do.
-In order to even attempt orgasmic control, you have to learn the signs of your “point of no return.”
+In order to even attempt orgasmic control, you have to learn to recognize the signs of your “point of no return.”

 As you masturbate, try to get a sense of what your body feels like as you’re starting to approach orgasm.
 Do your toes start to curl?
 Does your breathing pick up?
 Try stopping yourself as you get close, and letting your arousal levels fall.
 Then start up again, and get yourself close to orgasm again.
 Repeat the whole process as many times as you’d like.